Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

     - **Live Mode**: Display inference results in real-time as the model processes
     - **Save Annotations**: Optional toggle to save generated annotations to the project
       - When disabled: Preview mode shows results without persisting to the project
-      - When enabled: Annotations are added to the project for each image/frame
+      - When enabled: Annotations are added to the project for each image / frame

 ### CoralNet